-Ever wish you could travel back to the past, say when you were about 21 years old, walk up to yourself and give you some really, really good, smart advice?
+Ever wish you could travel back to the past, walk up to yourself and give yourself some really, really good, smart dating tips?

-Here are 21 tips I wish I could have shared with my 21 year-old self about dating, relationships and marriage:
+Here are 21 dating tips I wish I could have shared with my 21 year-old self:

 5. It’s never too late to break it off, even if the invitations have already gone out.